 ⚠️ Note:

-Only count weeks when the seasonal product is available.
-Asparagus is only available 12 weeks per year, not 52.
+Only count weeks when seasonal product is available.
+Asparagus runs just 12 weeks per year, not 52.

-Create an overview of all your dishes that you can adapt.
-Add up all savings for the full picture.
+Create an overview of all adaptable dishes.
+Add up all savings for the complete picture.

 Account for menu adjustments